 I marked the position of one leg by measuring about 3.5" from two adjacent edges.
-I used that mark to set up the fence with a stop block on my drill ...
+I used that mark to set up the fence with a stop block ...

 If more than one stand is desired, use the first as a template for the others.
 Trace the template and cut again.